Blog

 How Much Does It Cost to Patent an idea?

 The cost of patenting an idea varies significantly based on factors such as the complexity of the innovation, jurisdiction, attorney fees, and maintenance charges.
-Registration fees in the United States might reach $900, without including examination expenses and patent lawyers’ fees.
-In the United Kingdom, it can cost up to £115, not including the cost of prior art searches, examinations, and patent attorney fees.
+Registration fees in the United States might reach $900, without including examination expenses and a patent lawyers’ fees.
+In the United Kingdom, it can cost at least £310, not including the cost of prior art searches, examinations, and patent attorney fees.

 How Long Does a Patent Last?